Lbobon/LTS-COOKER-PROJECT/README.md

 3. **Ask for recipe**: "Make me a recipe with these ingredients"
 4. **AI generates** complete recipe with instructions

+---

 Thank you for trying out our project, and we hope you enjoy it!
-Were happy for any feedback, and we hope you find it useful!
+We're happy for any feedback, and we hope you find it useful!